isomerpages/alps-corp/pages/terms-of-use.md

 11.1.
-Our collection, use and disclosure of your Personal Data is governed by our Data Protection Policy, the terms of which are also incorporated into these Website T&Cs by reference and apply your use of our Website.
+Our collection, use and disclosure of your Personal Data is governed by our&nbsp;Data Protection Policy, the terms of which are also incorporated into these Website T&amp;Cs by reference and apply your use of our Website.

 11.2.
 It is a continuing condition of your use of the Website that you agree to the terms of our Data Protection Policy as amended from time to time.